top of page

 About

-In 2010, Sabine was privileged to turn a new page, making art an important part of her life.
+In 2010, Sabine was privileged to turn a new page, making art an important part of her life, painting as she sees nature.
 Her art education included classes locally at the Main Line School Night, Main Line Art Center and the Wayne Art Center where she also served as volunteer.
-In addition, she attended workshops and participates in art and critique groups.
+In addition, she attends workshops and participates in art and critique groups.
 Sabine is a member of the Delaware Valley Art League, the Wayne Art Center and Historic Yellow Springs.

-Sabine enjoys participating in art shows and is very encouraged that her work has been chosen for many juried shows along the Main Line and in Philadelphia.
-She was given several awards, including the one shown here at the Wayne Art Center for "Shells on the Beach" in 2019.
-Sabine feels her life is greatly enriched making new friends in the art world, finding her work appreciated and she is eager to advance her skills.
+Sabine enjoys participating in art shows and is very encouraged that her work has been chosen for many juried shows along the Main Line and in Philadelphia and she was given several awards.
+Sabine feels her life is greatly enriched making new friends in the art world, finding her work appreciated and she is eager to continually advance her skills.

 bottom of page